2010 Scion XD

 On paper, the Scion xD has the right stuff.
 Its short overhangs front and rear give it a sporty appearance suggesting agile handling.
 This is backed up with a 1.8-liter engine with VVT-i variable valve timing for strong power and good fuel economy.
-The xD is rated at 128 horsepower and 125 pound-feet of torque.
-The xD is EPA-rated at 27/33 mpg City/Highway with the manual transmission.
+The xD is rated at 128 horsepower and 125 pound-feet of torque, and EPA-rated at 27/33 mpg City/Highway with the manual transmission.

 The xD comes well equipped, with air conditioning, a high-watt Pioneer stereo and a full complement of power accessories.

 The xD sets the class benchmark for safety equipment.
-Front, side and curtain-style airbags are standard, as is a sophisticated anti-lock brake system.
-The xD is available with optional electronic stability control, which isn't even offered on most cars in its class.
+Front, side and curtain-style airbags are standard, as is a sophisticated anti-lock brake system and Vehicle Stability Control (VSC) with traction control, which can help the driver maintain control on slippery surfaces.

-The Scion xD is a bit shorter and wider than the redesigned 2009 Honda Fit, its most obvious competitor.
+The Scion xD is a bit shorter and wider than the Honda Fit, its most obvious competitor.
 It's quite a bit smaller than the Nissan Versa and Dodge Caliber.

-The xD roofline is boxed in at the rear corner with a wide C-pillar (like the xB).
-Its fender flares have lost some of the xA's smooth shapeliness, and its hood is longer and quite bulbous, in place of the xA's cool steep slope from the top of the windshield to the front bumper.
+The xD roofline is boxed in at the rear corner with a wide C-pillar, and its hood is long and quite bulbous.
 The halogen headlights are sleek, but they're pinched in a shape at odds with the roundness of the hood, which has a chrome Scion emblem stuck on the front.

 The standard steel wheels measure 16 inches in diameter, and the wheelwell gaps have been tightened, which is good.
 But none of the three wheelcover styles do much for the car.
 A sharp set of wheels goes a long way toward bringing the xD alive, and that's part of Scion's personalization platform.
 We've seen xDs with the six-spoke, 18-inch polished alloy wheels available from Scion dealerships, and they totally change the bulky looks of the car.
 The 17-inch black alloys look great too, and those who don't want to spring for new tires can choose 16-inch alloys.
 With wheels and a rear spoiler to extend the lines of the roof, the xD looks more like something worth showing off.